lf-araujo/rnim/README.md

 Some header declarations will be created in the loadNim step, these are .R files with the same name as the library.

-# No test units as this is the first commit
+# Example

-But you can for example place the following in a `tNimFromR.nim` file:
+Place the following in a `tNimFromR.nim` file:

 ```nim
 import rnim